 Although an officer may still give you a DUI if you’re courteous, he may be less likely to go out of his way to convict you.
 However, a rude exchange with the officer could make him seek revenge.
 He might go out of his way to write an incriminating report.
 When you appear in court, that report could be what gets you a harsh sentence.

-3. Don’t Incriminate Yourself at a RI DUI stop
+3. Don’t Incriminate Yourself at an RI DUI stop

 While you don’t want to answer incriminating questions, you do need to tell the officer your name.
-You also need to provide your license, registration, and insurance information to him.
+You also need to provide your license, registration, and insurance information to him duringan RI DUI Stop .
 Anything else is up to you.
+Do not say anything and NEVER admit to drinking any amount of alcohol.
+Call an experienced DUI Defense Attorney.
+Do your homework when choosing a DUI Defense Lawyer

 When you fail a field sobriety test or have a high BAC on your breathalyzer at a RI DUI stop, the results can hurt you in court.
 Many people don’t realize that you don’t need to agree to either of the tests.
 While declining them can result in the immediate suspension of your license, it may be worth the penalty.
 The damage of failed results can be worse than the damage of declining the test.